dockerizedrupal/drupalcamp-baltics-2015/README.md

 However, to get some better idea how Docker works we still need to give you some basic understanding of it.

-If you have been listening then you already know that Dockerfile in a way is a blueprint for your Docker image.
+Dockerfile in a way is a blueprint for your Docker image.

 It's a simple text file that contains a series of instructions on how to build an image.

-You might be surprised how simple it actually is to work with a Dockerfile.

 If you are familiar with Linux command line interface then you basically already know how to write a Dockerfile.